The Internal State of an LLM Knows When It's Lying: Introduction

 SAPLMA employs a simple and relatively shallow feedforward neural network as its classifier, which requires very little computational power at inference time.
 Therefore, it can be computed alongside the LLM's output.
 We propose for SAPLMA to supplement an LLM presenting information to users.
 If SAPLMA detects that the LLM ``believes'' that a statement that it has just generated is false, the LLM can mark it as such.
 This could raise human trust in the LLM responses.
 Alternatively, the LLM may merely delete the incorrect statement and generate a new one instead.

-To summarize, the contribution of this paper is twofold. \begin{itemize} \item The release of a dataset of true-false statements along with a method for generating such information. \item Demonstrating that an LLM might ``know'' when a statement that it has just generated is false, and proposing SAPLMA, a method for extracting this information. \end{itemize}
+To summarize, the contribution of this paper is twofold. \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item The release of a dataset of true-false statements along with a method for generating such information. \item Demonstrating that an LLM might ``know'' when a statement that it has just generated is false, and proposing SAPLMA, a method for extracting this information. \end{itemize}